Abd al-Masih (martyr)

-Abd al-Masih, born Asher ben Levi was a converted Jewish shepherd boy in Sassanian Mesopotamia who was killed by his father Levi for his faith.
-Having been converted to Christianity he pierced his ear to wear an earring (probably indication of his slavery).
-He died in 390 AD.
+Abd al-Masih was a Jewish shepherd boy in Sasanian Mesopotamia who was killed by his father, Levi, for converting to Christianity.
+Having converted, he pierced his ear to wear an earring, probably an indication of his metaphorical slavery to Jesus.
+He died in AD 390.
 The story is set in Singara and is a Syriac text with later versions in Arabic and Armenian.

 There is disagreement about the location of his martyrdom.
 Some sources say Singar (in modern Iraq near the Syrian border), and others say Taglibis in Arabia.
 He is regarded as the patron saint of sterile women in Syria, and has his feast day observed on July 13, and July 22 or October 3.

+After his martyrdom, his then-elderly father grew troubled and unwell, and after being taken to the place where his son died; he ended up converting to Christianity with his family.